Mindful Representations

 5. Navigating the Representation

-6. Healing and Reconciliation
+6. Moving Toward Healing and Reconciliation

 7. Lasting Impact